 MEMBERSHIP AND DESIGNATION

-The Committee shall also have seven non-voting ex-officio members: the Director, Agency for Healthcare Research and Quality; Director, Centers for Disease Control and Prevention; Commissioner, Food and Drug Administration; Administrator, Health Resources Administration; Director, Indian Health Service; Director, Office of Civil Rights; and Director, National Institutes of Health; or their designees.
+The Committee shall also have eight non-voting ex-officio members: the Director, Agency for Healthcare Research and Quality; Director, Centers for Disease Control and Prevention; Commissioner, Food and Drug Administration; Administrator, Health Resources Administration Director, Indian Health Service; Director, Office of Civil Rights; and Director, National Institutes of Health; Director, Office of the National Coordinator for Health Information Technology; or their designees.

 In carrying out its function, the Committee may establish subcommittees composed of members of the parent committee and seek advice from non-member special consultants, with the approval of the Secretary or designee.
 The advice of a subcommittee shall be reported to the parent committee.
-The Committee will discuss their findings at a public meeting, at which time the full committee will determine the appropriate action to be taken.
+The Committee will discuss the findings of a subcommittee at a public meeting, at which time the full committee will determine the appropriate action to be taken.

 The Department Committee Management Officer will be notified upon establishment of each subcommittee and will be provided information regarding name of the subcommittee, function, membership, and estimated frequency of meetings.

 Records of the Committee and any established subcommittee will be handled in accordance with General Records Schedule 6.2, Federal Advisory Committee Records or other approved agency records disposition schedule.
 Applicable records will be made available to the public for inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.

 October 1, 2022